mzc796/marionette_odl/README.md

   python3.9 main.py
   ```
 ### Result

- To efficiently demonstrate Marionette, we give the Marionette an easy goal to run a Reinforcement Learning algorithm to compute an adequate deceptive topology.

- We set the eavesdropping node as node 6 (openflow:7), the expected increased number of eavesdropping flows is 4, and the degree sequence must remain unchanged after altering the topology.

  After the program is finished, we go to the 'figure' folder.
 There will be three figures: